Let Country Manor help you figure out if you can cancel your PMI

-When getting a mortgage, a 20% down payment is usually the standard.
-The lender's liability is generally only the remainder between the home value and the sum due on the loan, so the 20% provides a nice buffer against the expenses of foreclosure, selling the home again, and typical value changes in the event a borrower defaults.
+It's largely known that a 20% down payment is the standard when buying a house.
+The lender's risk is often only the difference between the home value and the sum remaining on the loan, so the 20% supplies a nice cushion against the costs of foreclosure, selling the home again, and regular value changes on the chance that a purchaser doesn't pay.

-Banks were accepting down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
-A lender is able to manage the additional risk of the low down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender in the event a borrower is unable to pay on the loan and the worth of the property is less than the balance of the loan.
+The market was working with down payments as low as 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
+A lender is able to endure the added risk of the low down payment with Private Mortgage Insurance or PMI.
+This additional policy covers the lender if a borrower doesn't pay on the loan and the worth of the home is less than the balance of the loan.

-Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible, PMI is pricey to a borrower.
-It's lucrative for the lender because they acquire the money, and they get paid if the borrower doesn't pay, separate from a piggyback loan where the lender absorbs all the losses.
+PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and oftentimes isn't even tax deductible.
+It's money-making for the lender because they obtain the money, and they get the money if the borrower doesn't pay, different from a piggyback loan where the lender absorbs all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Keen home owners can get off the hook a little earlier.
-The law designates that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Keen homeowners can get off the hook beforehand.
+The law stipulates that, upon request of the home owner, the PMI must be released when the principal amount equals just 80 percent.

-Since it can take countless years to get to the point where the principal is only 20% of the original amount borrowed, it's important to know how your home has appreciated in value.
-After all, all of the appreciation you've accomplished over the years counts towards dismissing PMI.
-So why should you pay it after your loan balance has dropped below the 80% threshold?
-Despite the fact that nationwide trends hint at plunging home values, realize that real estate is local.
-Your neighborhood may not be reflecting the national trends and/or your home may have secured equity before things simmered down.
+It can take countless years to get to the point where the principal is just 20% of the initial amount of the loan, so it's crucial to know how your home has appreciated in value.
+After all, all of the appreciation you've achieved over time counts towards dismissing PMI.
+So why should you pay it after your loan balance has fallen below the 80% threshold?
+Your neighborhood may not be adhering to the national trends and/or your home may have acquired equity before things simmered down, so even when nationwide trends indicate plummeting home values, you should understand that real estate is local.

-The toughest thing for many home owners to know is just when their home's equity rises above the 20% point.
+The toughest thing for many home owners to understand is just when their home's equity goes over the 20% point.
 An accredited, licensed real estate appraiser can definitely help.
-It's an appraiser's job to recognize the market dynamics of their area.
-At Country Manor, we're experts at identifying value trends in Medina, Medina County and surrounding areas, and we know when property values have risen or declined.
-When faced with information from an appraiser, the mortgage company will usually eliminate the PMI with little anxiety.
-At which time, the homeowner can retain the savings from that point on.
+As appraisers, it's our job to understand the market dynamics of our area.
+At Country Manor, we know when property values have risen or declined.
+We're masters at analyzing value trends in Medina, Medina County and surrounding areas.
+Faced with figures from an appraiser, the mortgage company will often eliminate the PMI with little anxiety.
+At which time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: